 The economy was booming under George W. Bush.

-But for all of those eight years, the Democrats just harped on how rotten this country was, and I I guess I, for one, thought that most Americans did not want to think of their country that way, that they did not really think it was that bad shape.
+And I guess I, for one, thought that most Americans did not want to think of their country that way, that they did not really think it was that bad shape.

-I know that Bush was not popular, and I know that he was despised, and I know how the Democrats did that.
+I know that Bush was not popular, and I know that he was despised.

 But I have to tell you that I am shocked and surprised that as a byproduct of those eight years of constant nipping Bush's heels, that the end result would be that the American way of life was over, that American capitalism, that individual liberty, that American exceptionalism, that the principles of our founding also had been decided to have been failures.

-And so here's Howard Dean saying, Well, we've had enough capitalism in the last eight years.
+And so here's Howard Dean saying, well, we've had enough capitalism in the last eight years.

 We need some regulation now.